TOAST-DOCS/Compute-Auto-Scale/en/console-guide.md

 <br/>

 > [Note]
-> A scaling group in a failed operation may not operate normally.
+> A scaling group in a failed action may not operate normally.
 > Please contact the Customer Center.

 <br/>